hankxdev/hankxdev.github.io/_posts/2021-08-14-do-not-store-file-outside-of-wsl-file-system-its-slow.md

 status: publish
 categories:
 - programming
 tags:
 - wsl
-  meta:
-  _edit_last: '1'
 permalink: "/do-not-store-file-outside-of-wsl-file-system-its-slow"
 comments: true
 ---

 For some reason, I have switch back to Windows OS after years of working on MacOS.